U.S. oil rigs fell by two to 590, while gas rigs dropped by two to 158, Baker Hughes announced on April 6.

 Gas-directed rig activity in key U.S. plays, including the Marcellus Shale and Permian Basin, increased in a big way last week, but analysts expect cuts to the rig count later this year.

 Oil rigs fell one to 589 this week, while gas rigs rose nine to 162.

 The number of oil and natural gas rigs operating fell for a fourth week in a row for the first time since July 2020.

-The oil and gas rig count, an early indicator of future output, rose 8 to 346 in the week to Dec.
-18, the highest since May, energy services firm Baker Hughes said in its closely followed report.
+The oil and gas rig count, an early indicator of future output, fell for the third week in a row by four to 749 in the week to March 3, the lowest since June.

 U.S. oil rigs fell seven to 600 this week and gas rigs stayed unchanged at 151, still up 103 rigs, or 15.8%, over this time last year.

 The U.S. oil rig count slipped to 607 the week ending Feb.
 17, but the gas rig count rose to 115, according to Baker Hughes.